-Following public input on a draft service review, LAFCo staff will prepare recommended determinations for Commission consideration at a public hearing.
+Following District input on a draft service review, recommended determinations have been revised and are included for Commission consideration at a public hearing.
 Once adopted, service review determinations are used in renewing or amending a sphere of influence.
 The municipal service review and sphere of influence reviews are not proposals for organizational change; rather they are state-mandated studies that identify strengths, weaknesses and opportunities for efficiencies and resource sharing.